matrix-org/matrix-spec/content/client-server-api/_index.md

 }
 ```

-Individual stages may require more than one request to complete, in
+Individual stages might require more than one request to complete, in
 which case the response will be as if the request was unauthenticated
 with the addition of any other keys as defined by the auth type.